What is the difference between red teaming and pen testing?

 What is a penetration test?

 Penetration testing is a type of security assessment, where a suitably skilled tester uses a combination of tools and manual exploit techniques to identify real-world security vulnerabilities within your IT infrastructure.
 Whereas a vulnerability scan identifies weaknesses using automated tooling, a penetration test goes several steps further.
-It tests exploits, using a combination of tactics and techniques, to really understand the security strengths and weaknesses of the target systems.
+It tests exploits, using a combination of penetration testing methodologies, to really understand the security strengths and weaknesses of the target systems.

 At the end of the test, the penetration tester will then talk the client through the vulnerabilities identified, the risk associated with them and provide recommendations for remediation.
 Penetration tests are typically conducted at least annually.
 However, if you undergo internal changes to your IT estate – such as adopting a new system or onboarding new applications – a penetration test should also be conducted then, to ensure a secure integration.